lf-edge/ekuiper/docs/en_US/api/restapi/schemas.md

 1. name：the unique name of the schema.
 2. schema content, use `file` or `content` parameter to specify.
 After schema created, the schema content will be written into file `data/schemas/$shcema_type/$schema_name`.
    - file: the url of the schema file.
 The url can be `http` or `https` scheme or `file` scheme to refer to a local file path of the eKuiper server.
+The referenced file can be either a single schema file or a zip archive.
-The schema file must be the file type of the corresponding schema type.
-For example, protobuf schema file's extension name must be .proto.
+     - Single schema file: The file extension must match the corresponding schema type.
+For example: .proto for protobuf schema.
+     - Zip archive: The zip file must contain a single primary schema file at its root.
+Optionally, the zip file can also contain a folder with the same name as the schema (without the extension) to hold supporting files.
+Any other files or folders within the zip archive will be ignored.
+Example: For a schema named test, the test.zip file should have the following structure:

+     ```text
+       test.zip/
+       ├── test.proto  (Primary schema file)
+       └── test/          (Optional folder for supporting files)
+         ├── helper.proto
+         └── config.json
+     ```

      - content: the text content of the schema.
 3. soFile：The so file of the static plugin.
 Detail about the plugin creation, please check [customize format](../../guide/serialization/serialization.md#format-extension).

 ## Show schemas